-- a) Tie Tacks/Tie Bars: Employees may purchase, at their expense, and wear tie tacks/tie bars.
-Tie tacks may be button or stud style tie tacks that do not exceed 1/2 inch diameter and must be plain gold or silver in color.
+- a.
+Tie Tacks/Tie Bars: Employees may purchase, at their expense, and wear tie tacks/tie bars.
+Tie tacks may be button or stud style tie tacks that do not exceed 1⁄2 inch diameter and must be plain gold or silver in color.
 Tie bars must not exceed 3/8 inch in width and be plain gold or silver tone metal.
-Tie tacks/bars with logos or emblems must be of TSA/DHS or other Federal government organizations. - b) Baseball Cap: Employees may purchase with their uniform allowance and wear baseball caps.
+Tie tacks/ bars with logos or emblems must be of TSA/DHS or other Federal Government organizations.
+(AGREED 7/20/12) - b.
+Baseball Cap: Employees may purchase with their uniform allowance and wear baseball caps.
 The baseball cap must be navy blue in color with a DHS or TSA patch affixed to the front of the cap.
 Employees must wear the baseball cap with the brim facing forward.
-Baseball caps may only be worn by employees performing baggage screening functions, in a baggage screening room outside the view of the public or curbside, and by employees performing Playbook, Visible Intermodal Prevention and Response (VIPR), or similar activities outside the airport building and when transiting to and from these work areas. - c) Pins: Employees may wear up to two (2) authorized pins (about three-quarters of an inch in diameter) on the uniform.
-DHS and TSA headquarters issued pins, service pins, and other officially-issued Federal government pins (subject to FSD approval) may be worn.
+Baseball caps may only be worn by employees performing baggage screening functions, in a baggage screening room outside the view of the public or curbside, and by employees performing Playbook, VIPR, or similar activities outside the airport building and when transiting to and from these work areas.
+(AGREED 7/20/12) - c.
+Pins: Employees may wear up to two (2) authorized pins (about three-quarters of an inch in diameter) on the uniform.
+DHS and TSA headquarters issued pins, service pins, and other officially-issued federal government pins (subject to FSD approval) may be worn.
 FSD and other FSD approved, locally-issued pins may also be worn.
 One of the pins may be a replica of the American flag.
-The location of the pins will be as approved by the FSD. - d) Management will permit employees who serve as Union officials to wear an AFGE pin to be designed and paid for by the Union and subject to advanced TSA review and approval.

-4. Optional Uniform Accessories:
+The location of the pins will be as approved by the FSD.
+(AGREED 7/19/12) - Management will permit employees who serve as Union officials to wear an AFGE pin to be designed and paid for by the Union and subject to advanced TSA review and approval.
+(AGREED 7/19/12) - 4.
+Optional Uniform Accessories:

+a.
 Tattoos must be covered at all times and not visible to the general public.
-When an employee is wearing a short sleeve shirt, tattoos may be covered by a plain, single-colored royal blue acceptable band or sports sleeve that does not detract from the uniform.
+When an officer is wearing a short sleeve shirt, tattoos may be covered by a plain, single-colored royal blue acceptable band or sports sleeve that does not detract from the uniform.
+(AGREED 7/20/12)

-I. UNIFORM ALLOWANCE:
+I. UNIFORM ALLOWANCE

-1. When an employee is hired, TSA will provide the employee with the initial uniform allotment.
+- 1. When an employee is hired, TSA will provide the employee with the initial uniform allotment.
 One (1) year after the employee's hire date, the employee will be eligible to receive the uniform allowance and the annual uniform allotment.

-- 2. Eligible employees will receive an annual monetary uniform allowance and allotment currently valued at \$446.00.
-This amount includes a \$317.00 uniform allowance and an annual allotment of three (3) pants and three (3) shirts.
+(AFGE 7/10/12; Agreed 7/13/12) - 2.
+Eligible employees will receive an annual monetary uniform allowance and allotment currently valued at \$446.00.
+This amount includes \$317.00 uniform allowance and an annual allotment of three (3) pants and three (3) shirts.
 Increases in the cost of the allotment will not be offset against the credited allowance.
-Receipt of appropriated funds will determine the timing of the distribution of the annual uniform allowance. - 3.
+Receipt of appropriated funds will determine the timing of the distribution of the annual uniform allowance.
+(AGREED 8/1/12) - 3.
 The uniform allowance will be posted to each employee's account on the TSA uniform vendor's website.
 The employee may spend the uniform allowance in increments or all at once at any time during the year.
-Employees may use their uniform allowance to purchase any uniform item from the list of authorized uniform items. - 4.
+Employees may use their uniform allowance to purchase any uniform item from the list of authorized uniform items.
+(AGREED 7/19/12) - 4.
 Except as otherwise permitted in this Article, employees will not be reimbursed for items they elect to purchase with their own funds.
+(AGREED 7/19/12)